 Kerrville is a wonderful place filled with unique places to visit and stay.
 Book your stay early and see what Kerrville can offer you.
 Come for the sun - stay for the stars.
 Please keep in mind that many hotels have yet to open reservations for the 2024 eclipse.
 Please see the link below for more information.

-Free first come, first serve parking will be available in the Downtown Parking Garage, Downtown Kerrville, and the small grassy lot behind H-E-B. Other parking locations will be available to reserve in advance for a fee and will include shuttle service to the event.
+Free first-come, first-serve parking will be available in the Downtown Parking Garage on Clay Street.
+Paid off-site event parking locations will be available to reserve in advance and will include a shuttle service to the event.
 More detailed information about parking and reserving a paid spot will be announced in the coming months.

 Visit kerrvilleeclipse.com for more information about viewing the 2023 and 2024 solar eclipses in Kerrville.

 For all media inquires, please email the City of Kerrville's PIO, Stuart Cunyus, at email@example.com.
 If you are interested in covering the Kerrville Eclipse Festival live from Louise Hays Park, please fill out the Media Form below.
 Approved and selected media will gain limited vehicular access into Louis Hays Park on the day of the event.